Coca-Cola Consolidated, Inc. research snapshot

 COKE AI Trading Strategy Framework

 The COKE AI trading strategy is a rules-based framework, not personalized advice.
-It combines franchise-backed business evidence, technical confirmation, leverage checks, valuation discipline, and clear invalidation levels.
+It combines franchise-backed business evidence, technical confirmation, cost and leverage checks, valuation discipline, and clear invalidation levels.

 Trend-following setup

 Avoid chasing strength without a stop.
-A failed reclaim of the 50-day area or a close back below $170 should lower confidence in the long setup.
+A close back below the 50-day area or a sustained break of the 200-day zone near $172 should lower confidence in the long setup.

 Mean-reversion setup

-If COKE tests the $166 to $170 200-day area without a thesis break, compare the entry with TTM EPS, free cash flow, interest coverage, debt paydown progress, and Q1 or next-quarter volume commentary.
+If COKE tests the $172 to $175 200-day area without a thesis break, compare the entry with TTM EPS, free cash flow, interest coverage, debt paydown progress, and Q2 2026 volume and margin commentary scheduled for August 5, 2026.

 Do not average down only because the Coca-Cola brand feels safe.
-Check leverage, franchise dependence, and earnings multiple before adding exposure.
+Check tariff cost guidance, gross margin trajectory, leverage, franchise dependence, and earnings multiple before adding exposure.

 Fundamental monitor

-Lower the rating if leverage stays elevated while valuation remains near mid-20s earnings, or if volume and mix weaken while debt service absorbs free cash flow.
+Lower the rating if tariff-driven margin pressure persists while the stock holds a mid-20s earnings multiple, or if volume and mix weaken while debt service absorbs free cash flow.

 Investment research summary